SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/23-chapter.md

 “It's what Bella?
 It's fucking what?”
 He is almost shouting.
 “What are you not telling me?”

 “It's a fake."
-I pause, bracing myself for his reaction.
+I pause.
 "The real one is hidden in the vaults of the National Gallery.
 The painting we have is worthless.”